International Medical School, University of Milan: History

 The course was founded in 2010 as "MiMed" in Humanitas Hospital, as a combined effort of the University of Milan and the hospital.
 In 2014 the hospital opened its own private course, thus the university renamed the course as "International Medical School" and relocated it in L.I.T.A.
 (Laboratorio Interdisciplinare Tecnologie Avanzate) building in Segrate.

 Admissions

 Admission to the school is dependent on a high score on the International Medical Admissions Test.
 Only the top 2% of test takers are admitted into the program.
-One-third of seats are reserved for students who are not citizens of the European Union, nor certain affiliated states, such as Switzerland and Norway.
+One-third of seats are reserved for students who are not citizens of Italy and the European Union, nor certain affiliated countries, such as Switzerland and Norway.
 Among the incoming class of 2015, less than half the students were Italian citizens.
-The minimum International Medical Admissions Test score for first-round entry among EU-applicants was 50.1, representing approximately the top 2% of test-takers.
-Tuition ranges from about €800 to €4060 per year.
+The minimum International Medical Admissions Test score for first-round entry among Italian and EU-applicants was 50.1, representing approximately the top 2% of test-takers.